ruthsamson/todolist/README.md

 # `README.md` - To Do List

-## 👾 About the App
+## 📝 About the App

-A themed quest to-do list
+A themed to-do list website

 ## 📸 Project Screenshots